laurentsenta/dotfile-tms/README.md

 Logging a few tasks, as finding the idioms and patterns in nestjs would prevent me from focusing on the system'ic part of the project.

+- [ ] Move configuration for redis to an external config, and use a keyPrefix, which we can override during testing
 - [ ] Move the server's URL to an external config in the frontend
 - [ ] Remove overly permissive CORS settings and dig into the traefik config
 - [ ] In the e2e tests, import the type from the DTO somehow instead of duplicating it